In accordance with section 139 of the Local Government Act Kingston has an Audit Committee which acts as an independent advisory Committee to Council.

 The Audit Committee’s role is to facilitate:

-- compliance with laws and regulations as well as use of best practice guidelines; and
+- compliance with laws and regulations as well as use of best practice guidelines

 - the effectiveness of the audit functions.

-The Audit Committee meets five times per annum.
+The Audit Committee meets five times per year.

 The current membership of the Audit Committee is: